dilshan5/ttaf-mobile-sample-android-native/README.md

   - Set path to your local install emulator folder in SDK folder
   - Edit 'start_all_android_emulators.bat' file as you need

   After you done with changes, run the both BAT files.
+Then your emulators will start and connect with Appium server.

 # Run individual Test scenario